Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Introduction and Preliminaries

-At low density, the matter is best viewed in terms of only nucleons.
-However, as $\rho_N$ grows up, the probability $f_Q$ increases and eventually reaches the upper bound, i.e. $f_Q(q) = 1$ at $q=0$.
-Above such density, the low momentun states of the quarks are fully occupied, i.e. {\em the quark saturation} occurs, and the matter turns out to be quarkyonic matter from ordinary nuclear matter.
-We call this density the quark saturation density, $\rho_{sat}$, and such phase may be recognized as {\em the soft deconfinement} region~\cite{PhysRevD.102.096017}.
-As a consequence, the dual nucleon momentum distribution in symmetric nuclaer matter is separated into two segments
+Actually, in the IdylliQ model, by choosing the Yukawa-type wavefunction, Eq.~(\ref{eq:yukawa}), the sum rule can be transformed into the differential equation, which enables us to solve the IdylliQ model {\it exactly}~\cite{PhysRevLett.132.112701}.
+By solving it with appropriate boundary conditions, the nucleon momentum distribution in quarkyonic phase is obtained analytically as a sum of two segments

-which is the order of $1/N_c^3$ in the {\em bulk} Fermi sea ($k \leq k_b$) while forms the nucleon {\em shell} structure at $k_b \leq k \leq k_s$.
-Due to the Pauli blocking at the quark level, this shape is energetically more favorable than in the ordinary shell structure.
-This fact realizes that, above the quark saturation density, pressure, $P$, and the sound velocity, $v_s$, are enhanced considerably.
+with $k_b = N_c q_b$.
+The first term is the {\it under-occupied} bulk part with the order of $1/N_c^3$, while the second one is the nucleon distribution in the {\it shell} structure at $k_b \leq k \leq k_s$ with $k_s (= N_c q_s)$ the upper bound.
+The quark momentum distribution in quarkyonic phase is calculated analytically as well~\cite{PhysRevLett.132.112701}.
+This fact realizes that, above the quark saturation density, pressure, $P$, and the sound velocity, $v_s$, in matter are enhanced considerably.

+At the same time, the IdylliQ model has two excellent advantages: (A) duality holds, (B) a problem with the mismatched Fermi momenta of $u$ and $d$ quarks in quarkyonic phase, which emerges in other quarkyonic models, can be naturally solved.
+In particular, duality is important, and it tells us that both of the nuclear density and the energy density of matter can be expressed by either the nucleon or quark momentum distribution.

-In Ref.~\cite{fujimoto2024quarkyonicmatterpieceshyperon}, expanding this idea to the matter including hyperon degrees of freedom, the important effect of the quark substructure in neutron matter is investigated, that is, above the quark saturation density, the onset of hyperon is shifted to higher density, because the phase space of $d$ quarks are already preoccupied by neutrons, which prevents the appearance of hyperons involving $d$ quark, especially $\Lambda$ and $\Sigma$ with $S=-1$.
-Thus, in quarkyonic matter, the softening in EoS stemming from new degrees of freedom of hyperons is hindered until the threshold of the cascade $\Xi^0$ with $S=-2$, which does not contain any $d$ quark, opens.
-This story may give a natural, robust answer to the hyperon puzzle.
+In Ref.~\cite{txbp-t8vm}, expanding this idea to the matter including hyperon degrees of freedom, the importance of the quark substructure in neutron matter is investigated.

+In contrast, in the general case where the wavefunction, $\varphi$, is not Yukawa-type and the nuclear interaction is involved, the situation is more complex.
+Basically, the momentum distributions, $f_Q(q)$ and $f_N(k)$, should be determined so as to minimize the energy density by optimizing the distributions under the constraints of Fermi statistics and the sum rule, Eq.~(\ref{eq:sumrule}).
+It may be a cumbersome task practically.
+Furthermore, the sum rule is {\it global}, i.e. $f_Q$ is a functional of $f_N$, which thus makes the model nontrivial.
+The difficulty lies in the reconstruction of $f_N(k)$ from a given $f_Q(q)$~\cite{PhysRevD.104.074005}.
+At present, a systematic theoretical method for solving this problem has not yet been established.
+Recall that, in the IdylliQ model, the momentum distributions can be calculated by solving the differential equation, which is {\it local}.